jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/PassingArguments/task.md

 ```

 In fact, if your function takes an argument by reference but does not need to modify it,
 you should always use the `const` reference.
-This convention helps to prevent
+This convention helps prevent
-a common mistake when a function accidentally modifies the passed argument.
+a common error when a function accidentally modifies the passed argument.

 Functions taking arguments by the `const` reference
 are a very common pattern, which you will often see in a C++ codebase.

-Besides, as we have already seen, in C++ functions can also take arguments _by pointers_.
+Besides, as we have already seen, C++ functions can also take arguments _by pointers_.
 As an example, consider the `scalePtr` function, which takes a pointer to the rectangle instead of a reference:

 ```c++